jezzsantos/saastack/docs/decisions/0001-framework-or-template.md

 - They build and distribute a library (in binary form, like a nuget/npm package)
 - Build and distribute a framework (in binary form, like a nuget/npm package)
-- Build and make accessible source code to their libraries, frameworks, code snippets, etc to be built and maintained by someone else (in source code form, like a GitHub project)
+- Build and make accessible source code to their libraries, frameworks, code snippets, etc. to be built and maintained by someone else (in source code form, like a GitHub project)

 Library or Framework?
 The size and perceived complexity of the SaaStack codebase will probably be seen to be of the type "framework" (as opposed to being a "library") since it describes certain structured solutions and abstractions at many layers of the code, taking care of many concerns.
 It also describes where to put your code and the interfaces available to it, which is a common characteristic of frameworks.
 It would appear just like any other framework that developers experience, despite the fact that it does not come in binary form.